ubc-cirrus-lab/parrotfish/README.md

 parrotfish <function_name> -i
 ```

+## Using custom models and objectives
+To explore the effects of other objectives and models, you need to modify the `src/objective/objective.py` and
+`src/objective/parametric_function.py` files.
+If you need to change the sampling process, e.g. the initial samples, you need to modify the `src/sampling/sampler.py`
+file.

 ## Acknowledgments

 This work was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC), Mitacs, and The University of British Columbia (UBC).